lisaoude/browser-technologies-2021/README.md

 </br>

 #### JavaScript
 Last but definitely not least - JavaScript.
 This layer is meant to really enhance the overall user experience.
 When JavaScript in enabled, the user input is stored in localStorage, so they can close the window and return to the survey later.
-Another features that works once JavaScript is enabled, is form validation.
-The form validations works together with the CSS, by checking if the user has entered something inside an input field and adding the correct class to that input field once they leave that field.
+Another feature that works once JavaScript is enabled, is form validation.
+The form validation works together with the CSS, by checking if the user has entered something inside an input field and adding the correct class to that input field once they leave that field.

 </br>